-Hard maple is a harder and more durable variety of wood flooring.
-It is over twice as hard as Douglas fir, roughly six percent harder than white oak, about eighty-nine percent as hard as wenge, twenty-four percent softer than jarrah, and close to two thirds that of santos mahogany's ranking of 2200.
+Hard maple is a relatively harder and more durable variety of wood flooring.
+It is over twice as hard as Douglas-fir, roughly six percent harder than white oak, about eighty-nine percent as hard as wenge, twenty-four percent softer than jarrah, and close to two-thirds that of santos mahogany’s ranking of 2200.
 In comparison, black sugar maple has a ranking of 1180.

-Sugar maple is so hard that machining of the wood can be difficult.
-Yet it does sand satisfactorily.
+Sugar maple is so hard that machining of the wood can be difficult, though it does sand satisfactorily.
 However, because of its density and light color, sanding marks and finish lines will stand out more clearly than in darker woods, so extra care must be taken when sanding and finishing maple hardwood floors.
 It is fairly resistant to splitting and has good holding ability.

 Sugar maple has been called “nature’s perfect flooring,” and it is known to have been used as a flooring for sports activities going back over 150 years.
 There is practically no limit to the uses that can be found for sugar maple.
 As flooring, it has been used to create a bright, cheerful, and elegant ambiance in countless homes, as well as providing a highly durable surface in gymnasiums, bowling alleys, and dance floors.
 In addition, this resilient wood is used for lumber, furniture, cabinetry, shoe lasts, tool handles, bowling pins, musical instruments, spools and bobbins, wooden novelties, piano frames, crates, and pulpwood.
 Last but not least, its sap provides a delicious, edible distillation in the form of pancake syrup.